 Off-grid solar (OGS) has scaled rapidly over the past decade in Africa and Asia, primarily in the areas of household lighting and basic appliances.
-As of 2017, total sales of solar products (pico and solar home systems) exceeded USD 3.9 billion and projected market sales by 2022 are USD 8 billion.
+As of 2017, total sales of solar products (pico and solar home systems) exceeded USD 3.9 billion and projected market sales by 2022 are USD 8 billion.1 any agricultural, commercial, or industrial activity that uses solar energy as a direct input to the production of goods or provision of services.

 The sector is beginning to move beyond lighting appliances to televisions, fans, and radios.
 Governments are increasingly integrating offgrid initiatives into their electrification plans.
-Development financiers and commercial investors combined have invested USD 500 million into the OGS sector across Africa in the past two years.
+Development financiers and commercial investors combined have invested USD 500 million into the OGS sector across Africa in the past two years.2